toucansites/website/contents/docs/[04]rendering/[05]engines/index.md

       "generator": "info"
 ```

-This configuration produces a JSON object with the specified top-level keys as defined in the keyPaths option:
+This produces a structured JSON object:

 ```json
 {